 Some of the advice is based on epidemiological studies.
 These types of studies can’t show causation (meaning that A causes B).
 For example, countries with the lowest dairy intake have the lowest incidence of osteoporosis and vice versa.
 Does this mean giving up dairy will prevent osteoporosis?
 Not necessarily.
 Would a cup of yogurt on regular basis cause osteoporosis?
 Not necessarily either.
 It’s not an all-or-nothing situation and there might be some room for an occasional ice-cream treat.

 Not all dairy products are equal.
 They have different macronutrient content (fat vs. protein vs carbs).
 Some are fermented and some aren’t.
 They have different vitamin and mineral content.
 Some are conventionally farmed and others come from grass-fed cows.
 When evaluating a study on dairy, we must consider all these differences.

 I’m a food lover and don’t agree with scaring people away from food.

 Avoid dairy if your body feels better without it.
 If, after experimenting, you find that it doesn’t bother you, then you can enjoy 1-2 servings of healthy dairy options.
 I use this approach with my patients and clients who come to me with the symptoms I mention below.
 Sometimes we combine removing dairy with food sensitivity testing.
-I also use this approach in my online Real Food Detox program.

 My only agenda is to help my patients figure out what is best for them individually.